News

 BOYS

-Mihnea Turcu, 13th Smrikva Bowl 2008 runner up, from Romania, is still not ranked on under 14 european ranking list.
+Mihnea Turcu, 13th Smrikva Bowl 2008 runner up, from Romania, is ranked #591 in Europe in under 14 european ranking list.

 GIRLS